DavidHe1127/Mr.He_HandBook/DevOps/AWS/VPC/README.md

 - Multiple VPCs in one account can have same cidr range.
 However, overlapped cidr range will preclude vpc peering when needed.
 As of `08/2017`, VPC allows customers to expand their VPCs by adding secondary IPv4 address ranges (CIDRs).
 - Subnets within one VPC cannot have cidrs overlapped since AWS will treat the 2 subnets as one continuous network.
+- AWS allows you specify a CIDR block between `/16` and `/28`.
+The largest, `/16`, provides you with `65,536` IP addresses and the smallest possible allowed CIDR block, `/28`, provides you with `16` IP addresses.

 ### Public IP vs Elastic IP
 Public IP addresses are dynamic - i.e if you stop/start your instance you get reassigned a new public IP.